-Douglas Ross is a partner in the Seattle office of Davis Wright Tremaine, where he concentrates his practice in antitrust and litigation, and an adjunct faculty member at the University of Washington Law School, where he teaches the antitrust course and a seminar on competition in healthcare.
+Douglas Ross is a partner in the Seattle office of Davis Wright Tremaine, where he concentrates his practice in antitrust and litigation, and is an adjunct faculty member at the University of Washington Law School, where he teaches the antitrust course and a seminar on competition in healthcare.

 Mr. Ross is a past chair of Davis Wright Tremaine’s litigation department and has served as an officer of the American Bar Association’s Section of Antitrust Law, chair of the section’s Health Industry Committee, chair of the American Health Lawyer’s Antitrust Practice Group, and chair of the Washington State Bar Association’s Antitrust and Consumer Protection Section.

 Before entering private practice, Mr. Ross spent three years at the Antitrust Division of the U.S. Department of Justice.
-He received his J.D. from Columbia Law School, where he was a Harlan Fiske Stone Scholar, and his B.A. from Tufts University, where he graduated summa cum laude in economics
+He received his J.D. from Columbia Law School, where he was a Harlan Fiske Stone Scholar, and his B.A. from Tufts University, where he graduated summa cum laude in economics.

 Mergers, Acquisitions, and Affiliations